 Another mystery solved.

+Every Friday night I come home from work, fall into the nearest vacant chair, and sleep my way through the Friday night prime time television lineup.
 They are certainly the most perfectly featured breasts on television today.
 "Oh, wait--did you say that this next scene would involve my running from the deserted house in fear?
 Then I think I should wear my white penior and negligee set ala Angelique Collins.
 Hold on a sec."

 I've spent the last thirty years loudly condemning the objectification of women's bodies.
 I haven't given Victoria's Secret any of my money in decades.
 I have a NOW card.
 And yet--I can't stop watching this show.